These guidelines have been updated to comply with Section 118507 of the Health and Safety Code and SB1194.

 - The CBO and the LGBTQ Director contact the Building Manager where the conversion has been requested to seek input on the specific facility that was identified or to identify a facility to consider for conversion.

-- If the CBO determines the request is in the best interest of the campus, CBO shall forward the request to the appropriate on-campus department to finalize the design and construction scope of work.
+- If the CBO determines the request is in the best interest of the campus, CBO shall forward the request to the appropriate on-campus department to finalize the design and obtain a building permit, prior to construction.

 - During the scoping process, cost implications for the conversion are identified, and the source(s) of funding are determined.